Prat13k/Python-Mini-Projects/README.md

 In this project i have written a python program to create a bouncing DVD animation.
 In this code python tkinter is used for the animation purpose.

 ###### Download Youtube Videos :
-In this project i have written a python program to download youtube videos through youtube link using python.
+In this project i have written a python program to download videos from youtube through youtube link using python.

 ###### Downloading Instagram Posts :
-In this project i have written a python program to download instagram posts from desired instagram account.
+In this project i have written a python program to download instagram posts from any public instagram account.

 ###### Emoji Faces :
 In this project i have written a python program to create emojis using python.